PoPzQ/Wifi-Cashbot/README.md

+### Wifi Cashbot
-# Wifi Cashbot - Your Easy Automatic Multi Threaded Passive Income Generating Bot

-- Leverage unused internet bandwidth to make money with something you have and would otherwise be wasted.
+Your Easy Automatic Multi Threaded Passive Income Generating Bot Leverage unused internet bandwidth to make money with something you have and would otherwise be wasted.

 ## 🤑 This multi-platform, auto-updating Docker stack for passive income applications utilizing unused internet bandwidth features:
 - Effortless & Passive Income:
   Sit back and relax while your internet bandwidth racks you up real money.
+- Preformance:
+  Cashbot has the best preformance, more profits, and no slowdowns.
 - Multi-App Integration for Flexibility:
-  Explore different apps and find the ones bringing you the best returns.
+  Easily sign up for different apps with the interface your API key.
 - Automatic Updates:
   Ensure consistently maximized earnings with automatic updates.
 - Web Dashboard: